If My Grades Are Bad, Can I Still Go To College?

 If high school has not been successful for you, perhaps you need to take some time out to work, travel the world, or otherwise get your act together.
 Many students have a difficult time seeing the direct relevance of academic work to their lives.
 They are confused about their direction in life.
 And they may not be listening to the adults in their lives who harp at them about the importance of a college education.

-I often recommend a gap year or interim experience for students who do want to continue their education, but who are not really ready to dedicate themselves to more classroom time, more homework assignments, and more final exams.
-Taking a gap year (or two) can be a very healthy alternative.
-For some students, especially if they take the time and effort to plan their year.
+In this case, we often recommend taking a gap year or interim experience for students who do want to continue their education, but who are not really ready to dedicate themselves to more classroom time, more homework assignments, and more final exams.
+Taking a gap year (or two) can be a very healthy alternative especially if they take the time and effort to plan their year.
 Planning is key: the difference between stopping out and dropping out is a well-conceived plan.

 What you do depends on your imagination and your interests.
 For example, you may decide to focus on the world of work by pursuing an internship or apprenticeship.
-For example, Dynamy, in Worcester, Massachusetts, is a well-regarded year-long internship experience to help students gain experience and explore possible career paths.
+For example, Dynamy, is a well-regarded year-long internship experience to help students gain experience and explore possible career paths.
 Others may choose to perform community services, through organizations such as City Year or AmeriCorps.
-Even taking some time to be a ski bum. (perhaps earning a ski instructor’s certification from Flying Fish) This can give a student the time and space to figure out how a college education fits into their own priorities.
+This can give a student the time and space to figure out how a college education fits into their own priorities.